TheDeVries/Nonsense-The-Game/README.md

 [link to demo presentation slides](#)

-### Team:
+### Team: __THE__
 * Michael Spano
-* Kevin
+* Kevin Apyapong
 * Brain DeVries
 #### Team Name: __THE__

 ***

 ## Project Description
-* __Nonsense: The Game__ is an adventure through many different types of games and puzzles.
-The more you make mistakes the lower your sanity meter goes.
-When your sanity reaches 0, its game over you loose!
-The more levels you pass the higher your score gets.
+* __Nonsense: The Game__ is a pixelated horror game under a facade of simplicity.
+Gameplay goes a little bit like this: The player is led through an assortment of games and scenarios that are rotated according to a randomized timer.
+Success in each scene will raise the player’s score.
+Failure will decrease the sanity meter, resulting in a series of undesirable graphical, audio, and logical distortions.
+It’s game over once the sanity meter reaches zero.

 ***